ALYSSA'S PORTRAIT

-Painting in Watercolor / Speedpainting Video Demos
+Painting in Watercolor with Speedpainting Video

 Introduction: Many artists are intimidated by faces.
 In this demonstration, using an accurate light pencil drawing as a guide and the original photograph as reference, I will show how to paint a portrait of Alyssa.
 I used three brushes: Winsor Newton Series 7 sizes 5, 7, and 10 rounds.